 - Samoyed (n.)

-- Siberian Mongolian people, 1580s, from Russian samoyed (11c.), traditionally literally "self-eaters," i.e. "cannibals" (the first element cognate with English same, the second with Old English etan "to eat"), but this might be Russian foilk etymology of a native name:
+- Siberian Mongolian people, 1580s, from Russian samoyed (11c.), traditionally literally "self-eaters," i.e. "cannibals" (the first element cognate with same, the second with eat), but this might be Russian folk etymology of a native name:

 Which would make the name a variant of Suomi "Finn."
 The native name is Nenets.
 As the name of a type of dog (once used as a working dog in the Arctic) it is attested from 1889.